 “To estimate the cost of Spark jobs, determine how many executors will fit on a node by dividing available node memory by total executor memory size (executor + memory overhead).
 Then determine EC2 cost for your node type by looking on AWS EC2 instance pricing page and also how many nodes the requested number of executors will fit on,” says Brad Caffey, Staff Data Engineer, Expedia Group.

 Watch his presentation on Running Apache Spark jobs cheaper while maximizing performance:

 Spark 3.0 comes with a lot of exciting new features and enhancements.
-Some of the key highlights of the new release are Adaptive Query Execution, Dynamic Partition Pruning, Disk-persisted RDD blocks served by shuffle service.
+Some of the key highlights of the new release are Adaptive Query Execution, Dynamic Partition Pruning, and Disk-persisted RDD blocks served by shuffle service.
 There are also significant improvements in pandas API and up to 40X speedups in invoking R user-defined functions.
 Scala 2.12 is Generally Available while Scala 2.11 is removed in the latest version.
-On top of the open source release, we have added over 700 patches to provide various value-added capabilities for our customers.
+On top of the open-source release, we have added over 700 patches to provide various value-added capabilities for our customers.
 These features are already available with Spark 2.4 version on the Qubole platform and now they can be used with Spark 3.0 clusters as well.
 Check out some of the supported functionality here.

 For further details, refer to the Qubole documentation on Apache Spark here.

 Qubole has open-sourced Sparklens a spark profiler and performance prediction tool.
 Sparklens provides insights into the scalability limits of spark applications from a single run of the application.
 Sparklens supports reporting using spark’s event-history files, which are generated for all spark-apps by default.
 Sparklens also tells what could be the maximum memory (spark.memory.fraction) used by an executor in the course of the spark-app run.